Introduction To jQuery Interview Questions and Answers

-jQuery is a JavaScript library that is based on the principle “write less, do more”.
-It is fast, lightweight, and features rich. jQuery comes along with easy-to-use APIs, which makes a lot of tasks easier for UI development like HTML document traversal and manipulation, event handling, adding animation effects to a web page that works seamlessly across all the web browsers. jQuery provides selectors that allow traversing the DOM tree of an HTML document’s structure in an efficient manner.
+jQuery is a JavaScript library based on the principle “write less, do more.”
+It is fast, lightweight, and features rich. jQuery comes with easy-to-use APIs, which makes many tasks easier for UI development, like HTML document traversal and manipulation, event handling, and adding animation effects to a web page that works seamlessly across all web browsers. jQuery provides selectors that efficiently traverse the DOM tree of an HTML document’s structure.
 Ajax-based applications can build quickly and easily with jQuery.
-There are several inbuilt methods of jQuery, using which we can create animations and effects like sliding, showing or hiding of element, etc., with a single line of code.
+There are several inbuilt methods of jQuery, using which we can create animations and effects like sliding, showing or hiding elements, etc., with a single line of code.

-So you have finally found your dream job in jQuery but are wondering how to crack the interview and what could be the probable 2023 jQuery Interview Questions.
-Every interview is different,, and the scope of a job is different too.
-Keeping this in mind we have designed the most common jQuery Interview Questions and answers to help you get success in your interview.
+You have finally found your dream job in jQuery but are wondering how to crack the interview and what could be the probable 2023 jQuery Interview Questions.
+Every interview is different, and the job scope is different too.
+Keeping this in mind, we have designed the most common jQuery Interview Questions and answers to help you get success in your interview.

 Part 1 – jQuery Interview Questions (Basic)